chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 The src code for every package downloaded will be in ``$MASON_HOME`` which by default is placed under the ``$HOME`` directory of the user.
 The path to the versioned packages downloaded by the user would then be under ``$MASON_HOME/.mason/src/``.
-In the directory adjacent to the source code directory is the user's checkout of the mason registry.
+In the directory adjacent to the source code directory is the user's checkout of the mason-registry.